deep-projects/camelyon-cnns-training-experiments/README.md

 ## Reproduce without access to CBMI resources

-* Create your own HDF5 database uding https://github.com/deep-projects/camelyon-slide-to-tiles-experiments.
+* Create your own HDF5 database using https://github.com/deep-projects/camelyon-slide-to-tiles-experiments.
 * Replace `inputs`, `outputs` and `execution` sections in the RED files with references to your own resources.
 * Run the adapted RED files via `faice exec`.